wp-plugins/kebo-twitter-feed/readme.txt

 `<?php $tweets = kebo_twitter_get_tweets(); ?>`

 This function checks the cache and refreshes the data if needed.
 Then returns the object containing all the Tweets.
+Below is an example of how you might use the data:

 `
 <?php $i = 0; ?>